 2. Get Help From The Experts

 Following on from the previous tip you can get help from experts in the field.
 You can find these people on social media sites such as Facebook, Google Plus, and Twitter.

-Many genealogists have their own blogs that not only discuss their recent findings, but also give you practical tips that they have learned along the way.
+Many genealogists have blogs that not only discuss their recent findings but also give you practical tips that they have learned along the way.

 We all start from somewhere so why not learn from the experts.
-This will help us not to stumble on our family history journey.

 3. Coming To Conclusions

-When we are researching our ancestors it is too easy for us to come to conclusions before we even have all the facts.
-We seem to be in a rush to collect all the names, dates and places that will help us build our family tree.
+When we research our ancestors it is too easy for us to come to conclusions before we even have all the facts.
+We seem to be in a rush to collect all the names, dates, and places that will help us build our family tree.

 I wanted to gather all the details.
-I wanted to know my ancestors names and build my family tree higher and higher.
+I wanted to know my ancestors’ names and build my family tree higher and higher.

 This source of information is great as it can help us fill in the gaps.

 So, my advice is to use these trees as a guide and do not treat them as gospel.
-Do your research!

 4. Check Your Sources

 Following on from the previous tip you want to check the information that is contained within the records.
-When I first started genealogy I was too eager to find any records about my ancestors.
+When I began my genealogy journey I was too eager to find records about my ancestors.

-I would collect names, dates and places as I have already mentioned, but I did not look at other information that would help me.
+I would collect names, dates, and places as I have already mentioned, but I did not look at other information that would help me.

 But if I had looked closely at the censuses and saw that he wasn’t listed for one of them then it could have helped me narrow down my search.

 It was an easy mistake to make, but I was new to the world of genealogy.